Hanan-Nawaz/Daraz-Price-Comparator/README.md

 ### 3. Data Comparison (ETL)

-- Extracted data is compared to identify the laptop with the lowest price.
+- Extracted data is compared to identify the Product with the lowest price.
 - We compare data of both platforms, Converting Currency and other relevant parameters and store in MongoDb.

 ### 4. Airflow Integration